-Here’s a short post highlighting just a handful of the more prominent sites we visited during our week in Old Town.
+Here’s a short post highlighting just a handful of the more prominent sites we visited during our week in Old Town on the island of Penang.

 Malaysia’s population is predominately Muslim.
 So it’s little surprise to encounter historic mosques (masjid) in Old Town.
 Masjid Melayu (Jamek) Lebuh Acheh (above and below) is perhaps the most iconic.